simonsobs/socs/docs/agents/synacc.rst

 .. _synacc:

 ==================
-SynAcc Agent
+Synaccess Agent
 ==================
-The SynAcc Agent interfaces with the power strip over ethernet to control different outlets as well as get their status.
+The Synaccess Agent interfaces with the power strip over ethernet to control different outlets as well as get their status.

 .. argparse::